felipeazl/ecommerce-si/README.md

 - Visit `localhost:3000/api/check` to see the running api!
 - Visit https://ecommercesi.herokuapp.com/api-docs/ to try a few features

-## Setup using Docker

-If you do not want to install Mongo, Redis, Node and Yarn, follow these steps.

 ### Steps

 - Create `.env` file: